 Of course, these chronic pain disorders, and their relatively high reported rates in women, are not just genetic in origin.
 They can all be influenced by social and psychological factors.
 Studies have shown that women may have more societal “permission” than men to express their pain and seek treatment.
 Women are also more likely to suffer from depression, which can aggravate and often coexists with chronic pain, as a part of the same imbalance of serotonin and other neurotransmitters.
 And, ironically, even when they may feel more pain biologically, women may still react to such pain with more “skill” than a man, as they have been shown to have greater coping strategies, such as with expressing feelings and seeking emotional support.

 Hormones are thought to be a factor in creating women’s greater overall incidence of central sensitization.
 At the same time, hormones affect blood vessel reactivity, a major source of head pain.
-(Backing up this claim is one recent study published in the journal Neurology about male-to-female transsexuals getting significantly more migraines—at a rate of 26 percent surveyed—after hormone therapy.)
+(Backing up this claim is one recent study published in the journal Neurology about trans women getting significantly more migraines—at a rate of 26 percent surveyed—after hormone therapy.)

 But it’s not all hormone-related, as indicated by the finding that 14 percent of women in their 70s experience migraines.
 Some established pain researchers describe structural differences in the female brain that may help determine how strongly pain signals are felt.
 Women’s immune systems, which are interrelated with their neurobiology, also differ and may play an influence, as autoimmune disorders strike about three times as many women than men.
 Researchers are currently looking at the 80 autoimmune disorders—including rheumatoid arthritis, multiple sclerosis, lupus, and Graves’ disease (which affects the thyroid)—as part of the same phenomenon, that of the body attacking itself, often resulting in fatigue and pain.